waynaali/RISC-V-5Stage-Pipelined-Processor-DataAndControlHazardHandling/README.md

-# RISC-V 5-Stage Pipelined Processor with Data and Control Hazard Handling
+# RISC-V 5-Stage Pipelined Processor with Data & Control Hazard Handling

-## Overview

 This repository contains a **SystemVerilog implementation of a 5-stage pipelined RISC-V processor** with complete hazard handling support.
 The processor implements pipeline parallelism and resolves hazards using **forwarding, stall logic, and pipeline flushing**.

 The design is modular, synthesizable, and verified through simulation waveforms in Vivado.